vivekkdagar/NaiveBayesClassifier/README.md

-# Multinomial Naive Bayes Language Classification Tutorial
+# Multinomial Naive Bayes Language Classification Model

 This repository provides a tutorial on implementing language classification using the Multinomial Naive Bayes algorithm.
 The tutorial includes a Python implementation to detect the language of a given text.
 The code consists of two main files: `main.py` for user interaction and `detector.py` containing the `LanguageClassifier` class.